The Corricks in Tasmania

 Following the successful digital restoration of the Corrick collection, the organisers of the Ten Days on the Island festival approached the NFSA about bringing the films to Tasmania.

 The plan was to present the newly digitised versions to celebrate the life and work of the Corrick family.
 The festival engaged Tasmanian composer Dean Stevenson to create a new musical soundscape to complement a selection of the Corrick films.

 The program, Leonard’s Beautiful Pictures, was part of If These Halls Could Talk – a celebration of the role of community halls in society.
 It was an ideal fit as the touring Corricks had prided themselves on bringing big city shows to smaller areas.

 In March 2021, Elena and I went on the road with the Corricks, following in their footsteps around Tasmania and reintroducing regional audiences to the story of this incredible family.

 A Living Museum

-Albert and Alice Corrick and their 8 children toured Australia and the world showing repackaged and complete versions of the latest special effects, comedy and non-fiction films at the start of the 20th century.
+Albert and Sarah Corrick and their 8 children toured Australia and the world showing repackaged and complete versions of the latest special effects, comedy and non-fiction films at the start of the 20th century.
 Here's an example of one of the digitised films from the collection:

 After a gruelling 14-year touring schedule, Albert Corrick’s passing and two of the eldest sisters marrying, the Marvellous Corricks retired and settled in Launceston.
-It was Leonard Corrick, Albert and Alice’s only son and the filmmaker in the family, who passed the films down to his sons.
+It was Leonard Corrick, Albert and Sarah’s only son and the filmmaker in the family, who passed the films down to his sons.
 Leonard's son John eventually gave the films to the NFSA.